lone17/knowledge/content/todo/Control LLM generation.md

 		- Take the last 2 PC
 		- the idea was that these candidates all have high overlap with the true direction, so we want to find a projection that minimize the spread but maximize the scalar projections
 			- but this seems to be incorrect since the candidates are extracted from different layers and the strength of the refusal direction might be accumulated as it follows through more layers
-			- this might still works if we narrow down to only select candidates from a subset of middle layers where the refusal signal is strongest #todo/experiment
+			- this might still work if we narrow down to only select candidates from a subset of middle layers where the refusal signal is strongest #todo/experiment
 			- another problem is the number of candidates (number of layers) are much smaller than the number of dimension (the hidden size)
 				- thus most principal components are just orthogonal spaces
 				- should try extracting more candidates from each layer, for example treating each input sample as a candidate instead of taking the mean of them #todo/experiment